-We use only the last-layer \texttt{[CLS]} token as $g(x_i)$ because it provides a semantically rich global summary of the image, optimized during pretraining to capture high-level category and scene information.
-In MUAD, this semantic descriptor lets us retrieve a few globally similar reference images from a heterogeneous memory bank, suppressing features from unrelated classes before patch-level matching.
+We use only the last-layer \texttt{[CLS]} token as $g(x_i)$ because it provides a semantically rich global summary of the image, optimized during pre-training to capture high-level category and scene information.
+In MUAD, this semantic descriptor lets us retrieve a few globally similar references from a heterogeneous memory bank, suppressing features from unrelated classes before patch-level matching.
 Low- and mid-level cues are already handled by the multi-layer patch memory, so adding additional global tokens from earlier layers would increase complexity without clear benefit.